-- Success in international business means understanding an assortment of cultural, economic, and legal differences between countries. - Cultural challenges stem from differences in language, concepts of time and sociability, and communication styles. - If you do business in a foreign country, you need to know the country's level of economic development. - This can be evaluated by using an economic indicator called gross national income (GNI) per capita. - In dealing with countries whose currency is different from yours, you have to be aware of the impact that fluctuations in exchange rates will have on your profits. - Finally, in doing business globally, you must deal with the challenges that come from the vast differences in legal and regulatory environments.
+- Success in international business means understanding an assortment of cultural, economic, and legal differences between countries. - Cultural challenges stem from differences in language, concepts of time and sociability, and communication styles. - If you do business in a foreign country, you need to know the country's level of economic development. - In dealing with countries whose currency is different from yours, you have to be aware of the impact that fluctuations in exchange rates will have on your profits. - Finally, in doing business globally, you must deal with the challenges that come from the vast differences in legal and regulatory environments.